Chapter Nine: Vehicles

 If no operator is actively controlling a System, it continues doing

-robotic hands with a bloody grip on crushed enemy heads maintain their bloody grip on crushed enemy heads.
-This
+and robotic hands with a bloody grip on crushed enemy heads maintain their bloody grip on crushed enemy heads.

-- Melee Weapons: using one or two melee weapons in Close Combat against a single target (5.2:
+- Melee Weapons: using any number of Close Combat Weapons against a single target (5.2:

 - Manipulators: any combination of lifting, carrying, throwing, dropping,